Jim Matheson

-James David Matheson (born March 21, 1960) is an American politician who served as a United States Representative from Utah from 2001 to 2015.
+James David Matheson (born March 21, 1960) is an American politician who served as a United States representative from Utah from 2001 to 2015.
 He represented Utah's 2nd district from 2001 to 2013 and its from 2013 to 2015 as a member of the Democratic Party.
 While in office, he was Utah's only congressional Democrat, and his district was one of the most Republican-leaning districts to be represented by a Democrat.

 On December 17, 2013, Matheson announced he would not seek reelection in the 2014 elections.
 There was speculation that Matheson, a moderate Democrat, might run in 2016 for Governor of Utah or for the Utah U.S. Senate seat coming open then, but this did not happen.
 In 2015, he joined the law firm of Squire Patton Boggs as a lobbyist.

-On June 13, 2016, he was named the CEO of National Rural Electric Cooperative Association, a trade organization for rural electric cooperatives, and on July 19, 2016, he succeeded fellow former Representative Jo Ann Emerson as CEO.
+On June 16, 2016, he became the CEO of National Rural Electric Cooperative Association, a trade organization for rural electric cooperatives, succeeding fellow former U.S. representative Jo Ann Emerson.